Terrick Terrick National Park . Terricks . Mitiamo Rock . Patho West NCR . Indigenous grasslands . Terrick Terrick East . The Meadows

 Potential threats facing Terrick Terrick National Park

-- climate change, resulting in increased temperatures, prolonged drought and increased incidence of storms
+- climate change and/or climatic extremes, e.g. increased temperatures, prolonged drought and flooding rains

 - mining, road metal extraction and timber extraction (if again permitted)